 Instructors will illustrate important site-selection criteria for both capture and acoustic deployments and students will have opportunities to perfect micro-siting skills for harp traps, mist nets, and bat detectors.
 Other audio and video recorders will be demonstrated for recording bats at roosts, during evening out-flights, and near foraging areas.
 These efforts will be combined to provide a “big picture” of bat occupancy and allow students to apply various techniques to their home survey efforts.

-Note: Proof of current rabies vaccination or acceptable titre level is required for any students wishing to handle bats.
+Note: Proof of current Rabies vaccination or acceptable titre level is required for any students wishing to handle bats.
 Documentation must be dated within 1-year of the start of this training.
 (Students do not have to handle bats if they prefer to concentrate on other survey methods during the training.)
+COVID-19 vaccine or proof of antibody levels is strongly encouraged.
+Masks will be required for all unvaccinated students and while handling bats for all students.
 A laptop with the Microsoft Office suite is strongly suggested for all students.
 All capture and recording equipment is provided.
 Bat detectors are available to borrow, but students are also encouraged to bring their own to use or compare with other models.
 Students will receive download instructions for trial versions of all acoustic analysis software.
 Our complete agenda is available on-line for review.
 Students are encouraged to bring previous acoustic data and/or any questions about hardware, firmware, software or survey protocols for 1-on-1 “geek sessions” with the instructors.

 Field Survey Curriculum and In-field Highlights

 - Introduction to Local Habitats and Bat Species